fluxcd/flagger/kustomize/README.md

 # Flagger Kustomize installer

 As an alternative to Helm, Flagger can be installed with [Kustomize](https://kustomize.io/).
-Note that you'll need kubectl 1.14 or newer that comes with the Kustomize commands.

 ## Service mesh specific installers